-Brindisi is the gateway to an Italian province packed with fascination and the relics of vanished civilization.
-This cultural inheritance ranges from the relics of ancient Roman highways.
-Here you can find Gothic and Baroque churches, cathedrals, frowning battlements of Swabian castles and fortresses which are dated back to the 13th century, reign of the Holy Roman Emperor, Frederick II.
+Brindisi is the gateway to its namesake Italian province packed with relics of vanished civilizations.
+Its cultural inheritance ranges from the remains of ancient Roman highways to Gothic and Baroque churches, cathedrals, frowning battlements of Swabian castles and fortresses which date back to the 13th-century reign of the Holy Roman Emperor, Frederick II.

 The narrow and often steep granite paved streets of Cagliari’s Castello District suggest a bygone age when the town was dominated at first by Pisans, and later by the Aragonese.
 Built from white limestone, the walls and towers of the old town shimmer in the sun and are a magnificent sight, especially if you are fortunate and approach from the sea, like the English novelist, D.H.
 Lawrence, in 1921, when he described the old town as looking like "Jerusalem without trees."

-Florence is the beautiful regional capital of Tuscany, and one of the most popular tourist destinations in Italy.
+Florence, the regional capital of Tuscany, is one of the most popular tourist destinations in Italy.
 It is acknowledged by UNESCO as a World Heritage Site, and stepping onto its historic cobbles it is easy to see why.
 Cradled between the surrounding hills, the city hosts some of the most famous works of art on the planet and the whole of the city centre is packed with stunning palaces, churches and monuments.
-The surrounding countryside is well-known for its rolling hills and its wine—particularly the Chianti area between Siena and Florence.
+The surrounding countryside is well-known for its rolling hills and its wine, particularly the Chianti area between Siena and Florence.

-Genova, ’la Superba,’ is a city that makes a profound impression.
-Sandwiched between the sea and the Ligurian hills, Genova spreads upwards from the port, a jumble of a city with a long and chequered history.
-The European Capital of Culture in 2004, Genova has dozens of museums and galleries, a renowned theatre, and the largest aquarium in Europe.
+Genoa, "La Superba", is a city that makes a profound impression.
+Sandwiched between the sea and the Ligurian hills, Genoa spreads upwards from the port, a jumble of a city with a long and chequered history.
+This European Capital of Culture in 2004 has dozens of museums and galleries, a renowned theatre and the largest aquarium in Europe.
 The city has good shopping, the best nightlife in Liguria and excellent restaurants.
 Day excursions along the stunning Ligurian coast are highly recommended.

 Lamezia Terme was formed in 1968, thanks to the unification of three separate towns in the Province of Catanzaro.
 It is the central part of Calabria, a zone celebrated for its beautiful landscapes.
 The city is found between the cliffs of the Tyrrenhian coast and the sand dunes of the Ionic coast – just to the south of the Sila, a sort of Alpine range in the heart of the Mediterranean.